Russian Police Arrested And Allegedly Beat A Russian Investigative Journalist

 The photos were later deleted and the Russian Interior Ministry acknowledged that only one of the nine published photographs were actually from Golunov's apartment.
 The rest, they said, were from an ongoing effort to crackdown on drug trafficking in the country.
 The ministry told state-run outlet Tass that it will launch an investigation into why the photos were published as though they were all from the same raid.

-“Everything indicates that the authorities are planting drugs on their targets to shut them up with a jail sentence," Natalia Zviagina, Director of Amnesty International’s Representative Office in Russia, said in a statement.
+“Everything indicates that the authorities are planting drugs on their targets to shut them up with a jail sentence," Natalia Zviagina, the director of Amnesty International’s representative office in Russia, said in a statement.
 "Ivan Golunov is a prominent critic and his investigations into government corruption clearly did not go down well with the authorities.
 It seems he is now paying the price."

 Other Russian journalists rallied around Golunov on Friday.
 A small protest in front of Moscow's police headquarters resulted in 15 journalists being detained.